 Squeezing and kneading: Make a batch of uncoloured playdough and allow your children to squeeze and knead the food colouring through themselves (if you put the colouring into the middle of the dough and fold it over and then start to knead, it shouldn’t stain fingers too much).
-Or pretend to knead dough for pizzas or to make pastries.
+Or try kneading dough for pizzas or to make pastries.

 Poking and pinching: is great for finger strength.
 Teaching your child to make pinch pots from clay is one way to encourage a pinching action.

-Rolling: teaching your child to roll modelling media with both their hands and with a rolling pin involves both the muscles in the hand and in the arm.
-Rolling a ball involves a different hand action and type of control.
+Rolling: Teaching your child to roll snakes from modelling media with their hands and to flatten dough with a rolling pin engages both the muscles in the hand and in the arm.
+Rolling a ball of dough involves a different hand action and type of control.

 Pressing: Don’t always give your child tools (like rolling pins and cookie cutters) to work with.
-It is important for children to also learn to use their hands to flatten and shape which maximises the rehearsal opportunity of co-ordination skills (and also allows for a more creative response with the dough).
+It is important for children to also learn to use their hands to flatten and shape, maximising the rehearsal opportunity for co-ordination skills (and it also allows for a more creative response with the dough).

 Stamping: Rubber stamps aren’t just for ink and paper.
 For a different experience why not try stamping onto flattened dough, plasticine or clay.

-Constructing: Making objects with any of these modelling media involves lots of construction techniques and plenty of planning, problem solving and task perseverance.
+Constructing: Making objects with any of these modelling media involves a variety of construction techniques and plenty of opportunity for planning, problem solving and task perseverance.
 How will I make this balance?
 How will I attach this leg?
 That didn’t work, what else can I try?

-Imagining: As well as being great for their hand development, there is limitless potential for imaginative play to be found in a ball of dough.
+Imagining: As well as being great for fine motor development, there is limitless potential for imaginative play to be found in a ball of dough.
 At Christmas time, Immy played for ages making and ‘opening’ little plasticine presents under a pretty plasticine tree.

 Providing children who have had lots of experience with playdough with different modelling media helps to keep them interested.
 Have you tried;

-- Plasticine – which usually requires more work to soften and model with and is therefore great for strengthening the fingers and hands of older children.
+- Plasticine or modelling clay: This usually requires more work to soften and model with and is therefore great for strengthening the fingers and hands of older children.